JamDance/Super-Simple-Shit/README.md

 - Add vertical padding to sections
 - Add extra horizontal padding to bootstrap containers

-All of these classes are built with mobile responsive websites in mind\n and ensures your website still looks great on any device!
+All of these classes are built with mobile responsive websites in mind and ensures your website still looks great on any device!